Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Results and Interpretations

-\citet{Sanchez-Menguiano:2019aa} and \citet{Teklu:2020aa} report metallicity-$\Sigma_{\rm SFR}$ slopes for \textit{individual} MaNGA ($z\lesssim0.15$) galaxies ranging from weakly positive to weakly negative, the majority being consistent with a flat slope, whereas \citet{Sanchez-Almeida:2018aa} reported negative-to-flat slopes for a sample of 14 dwarf galaxies.
-This diversity in individual galaxy behaviour agrees with our results.
-However, upon \textit{combining} a large sample ($\sim$600-2000) of star-forming MaNGA galaxies, studies have shown a weak but non-zero anti-correlation between local metallicity and SFR surface density, for a given stellar mass \citep{Barrera-Ballesteros:2016aa, Maiolino:2019aa, Baker:2023aa}.
-The anti-correlation disappears at larger stellar masses and has been interpreted as a signature of infalling metal poor gas, which spurs new SF and dilutes local metallicity \citep{Maiolino:2019aa} or due to self-enrichment via stellar winds and supernovae \citep{Sanchez-Almeida:2018aa}.
-Other studies have indirectly hinted at the local metallicity-$\Sigma_{\rm SFR}$ relation via specific-SFR \citep{Yao:2022aa} or gas fraction \citep{Cresci:2010aa, Trayford:2019aa, Franchetto:2021aa}.
-They all agree on a weak \textit{anti-correlation} between metallicity and SFR surface density.
-While our findings of diverse at metallicity-$\Sigma_{\rm SFR}$ slopes at $z\sim2$ are in contrast with the low-$z$ ($z\lesssim 0.1$) studies, but they agree in terms of the galaxy-to-galaxy scatter.
-Although our sample is not sufficiently large to draw a statistically significant comparison to large local surveys with (e.g., MaNGA), this might be hinting at a true redshift-evolution of physical processes.
+\citet{Sanchez-Menguiano:2019aa} and \citet{Teklu:2020aa} report metallicity-$\Sigma_{\rm SFR}$ slopes for individual MaNGA ($z\lesssim0.15$) galaxies ranging from weakly positive to weakly negative, the majority being consistent with a flat slope, whereas \citet{Sanchez-Almeida:2018aa} reported negative-to-flat slopes for a sample of 14 dwarf galaxies.
+This diversity in individual galaxy behavior agrees with our results.
+However, upon combining a large sample ($\sim$600-2000) of star-forming MaNGA galaxies, studies have shown a weak but non-zero anti-correlation between local metallicity and SFR surface density, for a given stellar mass \citep{Barrera-Ballesteros:2016aa, Maiolino:2019aa, Baker:2023aa}.
+The anti-correlation disappears at larger stellar masses and has been interpreted as a signature of infalling metal poor gas, which spurs new SF and dilutes local metallicity \citep{Maiolino:2019aa}, or due to self-enrichment via stellar winds and supernovae \citep{Sanchez-Almeida:2018aa}.
+Other studies have indirectly discussed proxies of the local metallicity-$\Sigma_{\rm SFR}$ relation via specific-SFR \citep{Yao:2022aa} or gas fraction \citep{Cresci:2010aa, Trayford:2019aa, Franchetto:2021aa}.
+They all agree on a weak anti-correlation between metallicity and SFR surface density.
+While our findings of diverse metallicity-$\Sigma_{\rm SFR}$ slopes at $z\sim2$ are in contrast with the low-$z$ ($z\lesssim 0.1$) studies, but they agree in terms of the galaxy-to-galaxy scatter.
+Although our small sample does not provide a statistically significant comparison to large local surveys with (e.g., MaNGA), this might be hinting at a true redshift-evolution of physical processes.